All posts

 There is a tendency to assume that because nothing has happened, nothing will happen.
 Silence is interpreted as confirmation that the position is acceptable.

 In practice, tax matters often surface years after the relevant activity.
 Authorities have time.
 Review processes may be triggered by changes in information-sharing agreements, by reaching certain thresholds, or simply by routine audit selection.
-When they surface, they often cover the entire period — not just recent activity.
+When they surface, they often cover the entire period, not only recent activity.
+The cross-border tax audit guide maps what a structural examination actually looks at.

-The structural observation: the absence of inquiry is not evidence of structural soundness.
+Here's why this matters: the absence of inquiry is not evidence of structural soundness.
 It is evidence that the structure has not yet been examined.
+US persons abroad face an additional layer: FBAR reporting obligations that accumulate independently of tax filings, with penalties that can exceed account balances.

 The compounding cost of documentation gaps

 For cross-border structures, the relationships between entity jurisdiction, personal location, management activities, and income flow create a web that is ideally documented contemporaneously.
-Each missing record — a board resolution, a substance declaration, a log of where management decisions were made — represents a gap in the structural narrative.
+Each missing record (a board resolution, a substance declaration, a log of where management decisions were made) represents a gap in the structural narrative.
+Meanwhile, the routine shortcuts that founders adopt for efficiency become permanent evidence that authorities can examine.

 These gaps compound.
 Missing records from year one make it harder to establish substance claims in year three.
 By year five, the absence of early documentation may undermine the position for the entire period.